 I have handpicked some of my favorite Indian courtroom dramas that you might enjoy.

 1. Jolly LLB 2 (Hindi)

-One of Akshay Kumar’s best film so far, Jolly LLB 2 is a sequel to Arshad Warsi starter Jolly LLB.
-The film starts off as a humorous courtroom entertainer and concludes as a serious thought-provoking drama.
-It takes a serious toll on extrajudicial killings and culprit framing.
-The best part of the movie is the scenes with Saurabh Shukla as a lazy judge who is waiting to get done with his job.
-He adds to the much-needed humor in the film.
+One of Akshay Kumar’s best films recently, Jolly LLB 2 is the sequel to Arshad Warsi starrer, Jolly LLB.
+The film starts as a humorous courtroom entertainer and concludes as a serious, thought-provoking drama.
+It takes a toll on extrajudicial killings and culprit framing that happens in our country.
+Saurabh Shukla as a lazy judge waiting to get done with his job adds to the much-needed humor in the film.

 2. Melvilasam (Malayalam)

 Melvilasam is a movie that stars Suresh Gopi as a defender to a local soldier who is accused of assaulting his superiors in a fit of rage.
 There are eyewitnesses to the event who are clueless as to what led him to indulge in this action.
 Eventually, as the reason for this act is revealed, we are left teary-eyed and numb.
 No songs, no leading ladies, but the film is complete in its content.

 Pink is one of the finest films ever made in Bollywood.
 With intriguing and thrilling court procedures, Pink explains and defines to us the significance of consent of a woman.
 It becomes more relevant and inspiring when a male lawyer takes up the duty to do so.
 No one better than Amitabh Bachchan could have pulled off this role.
 The three women in the movie have done a brilliant job conveying to us their helplessness and innocence.
 The chills we get during the final judgment is everything that this film stands for.